 Giving chores to children has many benefits and should be seen as a positive thing.
 In fact, helping out around the house is a great way for children to learn responsibility and develop life skills.
 By involving them in chores from an early age and setting regular tasks for them to do, you can set them up for adult life.
 Plus, if you add rewards for completing their chores, it will instil the value of hard work and keep them motivated to contribute.
 Rewards also help to make chores more fun for kids!

 Reward your kids for doing chores with GoHenry

 GoHenry can help you set up a task system for your family and reward your child for doing their chores.
-With our kids' debit card and app, you can assign specific tasks to be completed each day or week and even choose to give your child a financial reward for completing their chores.
+With our kids' debit card and pocket money app, you can assign specific tasks to be completed each day or week and even choose to give your child a financial reward for completing their chores.
 You can also use GoHenry's regular pocket money payments to reward your child for doing their chores on a regular basis.